hashicorp/terraform-provider-hcp/docs/resources/boundary_cluster.md

 ### Required

 - `cluster_id` (String) The ID of the Boundary cluster
 - `password` (String, Sensitive) The password of the initial admin user.
+This must be at least 8 characters in length.
 Note that this may show up in logs, and it will be stored in the state file.
-- `username` (String) The username of the initial admin user
+- `username` (String) The username of the initial admin user.
+This must be at least 3 characters in length, alphanumeric, hyphen, or period.

 ### Optional